SFTtech/openage/README.md

 * AI
 * Re-creating free game assets
 * An easily-moddable content format
+* A powerful integrated python console and interface, comparable to blender

 Our goals specifically exclude:
 * Network compatibility with the original game